wbotelhos/rover/README.md

 ```

 You choose how many robots you will deploy and the commands are queued to be processed later one after another.

+# Deploy

+I used Capistrano, you can see the tasks at `config/deploy.rb`

+# Server Stack

+- Ruby 2.2.2
+- Rails 4.2.3
+- Nginx 1.8.0
+- Unicorn 4.9.0
+- Upstart

+# Server

+Amazon EC2 on IP [54.94.222.207](54.94.222.207) or just as a facilitator [http://estacione.com](http://estacione.com)

+## Credentials

+user: rover
+password: rover

+# Repository

+It is keeped on Github on a private repository [https://github.com/wbotelhos/rover](https://github.com/wbotelhos/rover)